How I Doubled My Blog Traffic (& Got a Bigger Audience) in 3 Weeks

 Growing an audience is all about chasing and increasing the baseline

-As long as you keep working to increase that baseline, you’ll keep increasing your audience and the monetization possibilities your blog holds.
+As long as you keep working to increase that baseline, you'll keep growing your audience and the monetization possibilities your blog holds.
 Wash, rinse, repeat.